bfrg/vim-qf-diagnostics/README.md

        autocmd QuickfixCmdPost lmake LDiagnosticsPlace augroup END
    ```
+   **Note:** it is not necessary to run `DiagnosticsClear` on `QuickfixCmdPre`
+   since `DiagnosticsPlace` automatically clears previously placed
+   highlightings before adding new ones.
 3. If you want to extend the highlighting in the popup window, you can specify a
    callback function which will be invoked when the popup is created.
 For
    example, to highlight `-Wunused-parameter` in the popup window for a compiler